PatrickHallek/earthquake-dashboard/README.md

 ![Table](https://github.com/PatrickHallek/earthquake-dashboard/blob/master/src/assets/table.PNG?raw=true)

-To finish the project, you would have to adjust the time code and you could display more interesting parameters of the earthquake.
+To finish the project, you would have to adjust the time code and you could display more interesting parameters of the earthquakes.
+The table is also not yet mobile responisve.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.